-The population numbers 56,000, of whom 50,000 are Inuit.
-Greenland’s diverse culture includes subsistence hunting, commercial fisheries, tourism and emerging efforts to develop the oil and mining industries.
-Approximately 50 per cent of the national budget is subsidized by Denmark.
+The Greenlandic population numbers 56,000, of whom 50,000 are Inuit.
+Greenland’s diverse culture includes subsistence hunting, commercial fisheries, tourism, and emerging efforts to develop the oil and mining industries.

-The majority of the people of Greenland speak the Inuit language, Kalaallisut, while the second language of the country is Danish.
-Greenland is increasingly becoming a multicultural society, with immigrants from many parts of the world.
+The majority of the people of Greenland speak the Inuit language, Kalaallisut, which is the official language.
+The second language is Danish.